Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 <blockquote itemprop="text">

-The model, _per se,_ doesn't exist until after the training process is completed, and has no ability to make such decisions at all.
+The model, <i>per se,</i> doesn't exist until after the training process is completed, and has no ability to make such decisions at all.
 It bases its statistical model of language on the entirety of the training data with no discrimination, except maybe a little outlier exclusion.

 </blockquote>
 {{< quotecaption partOfType="SocialMediaPosting">}}
-{{<indieweb-person itemprop="mentions" name="Athena Martin" url="https://alm.website/me">}} in a {{<cited-work name="Fediverse DM">}}
+{{<indieweb-person itemprop="mentions" name="Athena Martin" url="https://www.alm.website/me">}} in a {{<cited-work name="Fediverse DM">}}
 {{< /quotecaption >}}
 {{</quotation>}}